dshoghanian/LSTM-Power-Forecasting/README.md

 - **`LSTM_Power.ipynb`** — the single, end‑to‑end notebook (data prep → sequences → LSTM → evaluation).
 - **`README.md`** — this documentation.

-That’s it—no extra scaffolding.
-This is deliberate to keep the repo **lightweight and easy to review** for hiring managers.

 ---

 ## Interpreting Outputs (for Stakeholders)